-As a result of a new administration and based on the positive feedback received from all stake holders, North River will be identified as being "Well Organized."
+Based on the positive feedback received from all stake holders, North River will be identified as being "Well Organized."
 Feedback which has been received from formal and informal surveys indicate an upward growth across all categories.

-(Blank) (Blank) (Blank)
+(Blank) (Blank) (Blank) (Blank)